k12345663/studio/PROJECT_REPORT.md

     1.  **`generateInterviewKit`**:
         *   **Input**: `jobDescription` (string, pasted by the user), `candidateResume` (optional string, pasted by user), `candidateExperienceContext` (optional string).
         *   **Process**:
-            *   A detailed prompt instructs the AI (Gemini model) to act as a senior hiring manager, using the JD, candidate resume, and candidate context.
+            *   A detailed prompt instructs the AI (Gemini model) to act as a senior hiring manager, thoroughly analyzing and synthesizing the JD, candidate resume, and candidate context.
             *   It identifies 5-7 core competencies, assigning importance (High, Medium, Low).
             *   For each competency, it generates 3 types of questions (Technical, Scenario, Behavioral).
             *   For each question, it provides:
-                *   A model answer (3-4 concise bullet points, referencing JD/resume/context).
+                *   A model answer (3-4 concise, judgeable bullet points, referencing JD/resume/context, highlighting positive indicators).
                 *   A `category` ('Technical' or 'Non-Technical').
                 *   A `difficulty` level ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master').
                 *   An `estimatedTimeMinutes` (AI suggests, e.g., Naive:2, Master:10).
-            *   It also generates a scoring rubric with 3-5 weighted criteria (summing to 1.0), with criteria explicitly referencing key phrases from the JD, resume, or candidate context.
+            *   It also generates a scoring rubric with 3-5 weighted criteria (summing to 1.0), with criteria explicitly referencing key phrases from the JD, resume, or candidate context for a broad yet deeply contextual evaluation.
         *   **Output Schema (`GenerateInterviewKitOutputSchema` using Zod)**: A structured JSON object.
 Zod descriptions guide the AI.
         *   **Error Handling**: Basic error checking and default-filling ensures the AI output is usable.
 Post-processing normalizes rubric weights and applies default times if AI misses them.

     2.  **`customizeInterviewKit`**:
         *   **Input**: `jobDescription`, `candidateResume`, `candidateExperienceContext`, `competencies` (potentially user-edited, including IDs, importance, questions with category, IDs, 5-level difficulty, time), and `rubricCriteria` (potentially user-edited).
         *   **Process**:
-            *   The prompt instructs the AI to review recruiter edits, considering JD, resume, and context.
+            *   The prompt instructs the AI to review recruiter edits, thoroughly considering JD, resume, context, and the edits.
             *   It must preserve existing IDs.
-            *   It refines modified question text/answers (ensuring 3-4 bullet format, JD/resume/context reference).
+            *   It refines modified question text/answers (ensuring 3-4 concise, judgeable bullet format, JD/resume/context reference).
             *   It reflects changes to importance, category, difficulty, or time, and assigns these if new questions seem to be implicitly added.
-            *   It reflects changes to rubric criteria (ensuring contextual references using JD/resume/context and weights sum to 1.0).
+            *   It reflects changes to rubric criteria (ensuring contextual references using JD/resume/context for broad evaluation and weights sum to 1.0).
             *   It ensures all output fields are present.
         *   **Output Schema (`CustomizeInterviewKitOutputSchema` using Zod)**: A refined version of the interview kit.
         *   **Error Handling & Validation**: Includes logic to ensure output fields are present, rubric weights are normalized, and default times are applied.